technofocus-pte/mgrtdvopsghdepth/Lab02/Lab2.md

 2. Switch back to GitBash and run below command .

-gh repo edit devopstogtihub/dev-github-proj-migrated-trial --description "Migrated repo: Exploring GitHub settings" --add-topic migration --add-topic github-enterprise --add-topic training
+``gh repo edit devopstogtihub/dev-github-proj-migrated-trial --description "Migrated repo: Exploring GitHub settings" --add-topic migration
+--add-topic github-enterprise --add-topic training``

 ![](./media/image5.png)

-Note : Use relevant topics that reflect the project purpose (e.g., data-science, migrated-repo, azure, gei, etc.).
+>Note : Use relevant topics that reflect the project purpose (e.g.,data-science, migrated-repo, azure, gei, etc.).

 3. Run this command in Git Bash to open the repository in your browser.
     This will open the repo's **homepage on GitHub**

-gh repo view devopstogtihub/dev-github-proj-migrated-trial –web
++++gh repo view devopstogtihub/dev-github-proj-migrated-trial –web+++

 ![](./media/image6.png)